metamn/inu-v2-b/react-src/src/components/Content/Content.md

 * Sets the active display mode

+* The featured images.

+For some reasons the PostsPropTypes.edges cannot be used here ..

+* The contact page content

 * The default content switcher icon

-* The content switcher click handler

 * The default active image (slide and thumb)

-* The default page query

 </details>